 From a footballing perspective the Kaiser was not the only player to make a notable mark on the 1974 competition in general, and the Final in particular.
 Johan Cruyff, who forced that famous first-minute penalty with a trademark run that left his marker Berti Vogts for dead, is often regarded as the most stellar of the tournament’s big performers.
 From a German perspective, the defining moment of that Final was Gerd Müller’s winning goal with the unorthodox first touch and almost mishit shot that nevertheless found its way into the net.
 Both players deserve their place in the collective tournament memory but re-watching that Final between West Germany and the Netherlands, I find Franz Beckenbauer’s contribution to be even more significant than most people remember.
 To explain this, I first need to talk about the Dutch side that ended up losing the game.

-Pound for pound – or in this case: match for match – Rinus Michel’s Dutch team was the best international team of its era.
+Pound for pound – or in this case: match for match – Rinus Michel’s Dutch team was the best international team of its era and were bookmaker favourites for those with a Betfred promo code 2019.
 For the entirety of the 1974 tournament apart from the Final (and parts of the match against Brazil) they were simply superb.
 Total football at it’s best.
 Without the ball they boldly refused to retreat into their own half, preferring to play a high pressing game.
 They hassled their opponents deep in their own half with the Dutch forwards hunting the ball and refusing to allow the opposition time and space to coordinate their build-up.
 This was even more marked immediately after the Dutch lost possession as they endeavoured to get the ball back as rapidly as possible.

 This often resulted in a repetitive pattern of events: the Dutch attack, come close to the goal, lose the ball, regain it almost immediately, attack, come close to the goal, lose the ball, regain it, attack… you get the picture.
 In their best matches they laid siege to their opponents’ goal and scored through the sheer quantity of chances created, while simultaneously starving opponents of possession and chances of their own.
 It was an extremely dominant style of football and it seemed almost certain to win them the World Cup.